AdrienHorgnies/bcqueue/README.md

 - omega : Vector of the stationary probabilities of the initial state of the MAP process.
 - S : Square matrix to generate the PH process for the block selection.
 - beta : Vector of the absorbing transitions probabilities for block selection (length equal to one side of S).
-- T : Square matrix to generate the PH process for the block mining.
+- T : Square matrix to generate the PH process for the block broadcast.
-- alpha : Vector of the absorbing transitions probabilities for the block mining (length equal to one side of T).
+- alpha : Vector of the absorbing transitions probabilities for the block broadcast (length equal to one side of T).

 ## Measures

 Transaction arrivals, blocks selection and waiting room size are recorded from sigma to tau.
-Blocks mining are recorded from sigma to tau + upsilon.
+Blocks broadcast are recorded from sigma to tau + upsilon.

 All records are then aggregated into the following measures :